Slippy2k/REminiscence/README.txt

     --language=LANG   Language (fr,en,de,sp,it,jp)

 The scaler option specifies the algorithm used to smoothen the image in addition to a scaling factor.
 External scalers are also supported, the suffix shall be used as the name.
-Eg. If you have scaler_xbrz.dll, you can pass '--scaler xbrz@2' to use that algorithm with a window size 512x448.
+Eg. If you have scaler_xbrz.dll, you can pass '--scaler xbrz@2' to use that algorithm with a doubled window size (512x448).

 In-game hotkeys :